 The domain administrator can use the Account Template to specify the initial Mailbox Aliases, so all new accounts automatically get a predefined set of Mailbox aliases for the specified shared Mailboxes.

-The Server Administrator with the All Users access right
+The Server Administrator with the All Domains access right

 has unlimited access rights to all Mailboxes in all Accounts.